matomo-org/developer-documentation/README.md

 The documents will be generated into the [docs/generated](docs/generated) directory.
 It will always generate the documentation for the master as well as for the latest stable version.

-## How to add docs for a new Piwik version
+## How to add docs for a new Matomo version

 * Increase version number for `LATEST_PIWIK_DOCS_VERSION` in `config/app.php`
 * Add a new line to `generate.sh` eg `php generator/generate.php --branch=4.x-dev --targetname=4.x` similar to the other ones.
 You might also want to copy the generation success detection.
 * Copy pictures from the previous version into latest version eg from `public/img/3.x` to `public/img/4.x` and update all needed pictures.
-* In `app/routes/page.php` we might need to update the branch for the latest `CHANGELOG` version in the `/changelog` route see eg https://github.com/piwik/developer-documentation/blob/0.1.0/app/routes/page.php#L156  .
-It will be important that we merge all changes to the changelog for different Piwik versions into the changelog of the latest Piwik version as we currently want to show one changelog across all versions.
+* In `app/routes/page.php` we might need to update the branch for the latest `CHANGELOG` version in the `/changelog` route see eg https://github.com/matomo-org/developer-documentation/blob/0.1.0/app/routes/page.php#L156  .
+It will be important that we merge all changes to the changelog for different Matomo versions into the changelog of the latest Matomo version as we currently want to show one changelog across all versions.

-## How to manage docs for different Piwik versions
+## How to manage docs for different Matomo versions

 So far, docs can be put into `docs/2.x`, `docs/3.x` and directly under `docs/`.
 If eg a guide is requested for Piwik 2, we first look for docs in `docs/2.x` and if not found for docs in `docs/`.
-This allows us to have some pages always the same, eg "Support" page, "Piwik Core Development", etc. So far I have left all guides under `docs/` as not many docs will actually change for Piwik 3.
-This way, when changing a document under `docs/` it will be updated for Piwik 2 and 3.
+This allows us to have some pages always the same, eg "Support" page, "Matomo Core Development", etc. So far I have left all guides under `docs/` as not many docs will actually change for Matomo 3.
+This way, when changing a document under `docs/` it will be updated for Piwik 2 and Matomo 3.

-As soon as something on a guide changes for Piwik 3, we should copy that article into docs/2.x and afterwards make adjustments on the content for Piwik 3.
+As soon as something on a guide changes for Matomo 3, we should copy that article into docs/2.x and afterwards make adjustments on the content for Matomo 3.

-If a guide will be removed for a newer Piwik version and does not exist in the latest Piwik version anymore we should setup a redirect in `app/helpers/Redirects.php` eg to redirect `/guides/pages` to `/2.x/guides/pages`.
+If a guide will be removed for a newer Matomo version and does not exist in the latest Matomo version anymore we should setup a redirect in `app/helpers/Redirects.php` eg to redirect `/guides/pages` to `/2.x/guides/pages`.
 This can be optional as the 404 Error page would suggest to open that page.

 ### When does an article need to be copied into a versioned docs folder?

-* When an article references a resource / URL that is not available for another Piwik version.
-For example an article links to the API reference guide to a class that is not available in another Piwik version
+* When an article references a resource / URL that is not available for another Matomo version.
+For example an article links to the API reference guide to a class that is not available in another Matomo version
-* When links for some reason are not the same for 2 different Piwik versions in general
+* When links for some reason are not the same for 2 different Matomo versions in general
-* When an article references eg menu items or something else but it is not the same across Piwik versions.
-For example there is no user menu in Piwik 3 anymore, or Plugin Settings are now split into "Personal Settings" and "General Settings".
+* When an article references eg menu items or something else but it is not the same across Matomo versions.
+For example there is no user menu in Matomo 3 anymore, or Plugin Settings are now split into "Personal Settings" and "General Settings".
 In such a case we need to make a copy of that article as the guide would be wrong otherwise.
-* When a submenu is different across Piwik versions.
+* When a submenu is different across Matomo versions.
 Submenus are usually defined in markdown files, for example under "Develop => Plugin Basics" submenu items are defined in `develop-plugin-basics.md`.
-If we eg add a new Import API into Piwik X we would need to create that new guide under `/docs` so it will be also available for Piwik 4 etc and then copy `/docs/develop-plugin-basics.md` into `/docs/2.x/develop-plugin-basics.md` and next add the menu item to `/docs/develop-plugin-basics.md`.
+If we eg add a new Import API into Matomo X we would need to create that new guide under `/docs` so it will be also available for Matomo 4 etc and then copy `/docs/develop-plugin-basics.md` into `/docs/2.x/develop-plugin-basics.md` and next add the menu item to `/docs/develop-plugin-basics.md`.
 * There can be many more reasons.
-In general if articles are different between 2 versions for various reasons because they mention eg outdated classes, outdated configs etc or when links break between 2 Piwik versions etc we need to created a copy of that guide, put it into eg `docs/2.x` and then update the existing article under `/docs`.
+In general if articles are different between 2 versions for various reasons because they mention eg outdated classes, outdated configs etc or when links break between 2 Matomo versions etc we need to created a copy of that guide, put it into eg `docs/2.x` and then update the existing article under `/docs`.

-### How do we handle images for different Piwik versions?
+### How do we handle images for different Matomo versions?

 Images are always stored in a versioned directory.
 Eg `public/img/2.x/*` and `public/img/3.x/*`.
-When there is a new Piwik version we need to copy all the images from the previous version and put them into a new Piwik directory.
-In guides you would still reference an image via `/img/myimage.jpg` and the Markdown parser will add the path for the currently selected Piwik version and turn it into either eg `/img/2.x/myimage.jpg` or `/img/3.x/myimage.jpg`.
-With a new Piwik version often the UI changes and this way it keeps things simple by having always different images and by not using the same image across different Piwik versions.
+When there is a new Matomo version we need to copy all the images from the previous version and put them into a new Matomo directory.
+In guides you would still reference an image via `/img/myimage.jpg` and the Markdown parser will add the path for the currently selected Matomo version and turn it into either eg `/img/2.x/myimage.jpg` or `/img/3.x/myimage.jpg`.
+With a new Matomo version often the UI changes and this way it keeps things simple by having always different images and by not using the same image across different Matomo versions.

 ## Writing guides